 c. lazada.com.ph - pricey, goes over MSRP, free shipping is available but not sure if applicable to all item. haven't tried buying from them.

 2) buy in the US and ship it to my freight forwarder's US address. i'll pay for the forward shipping cost. they offer a relatively affordable shipping service from the US to here in the philippines (compared to directly shipping it). however, please use the smallest box possible (or inform the online merchant you're buying from), as the forwarder charge by the weight, and they based it on which is higher of the two, actual weight vs. cubic/volume weight (based on the box's dimension).

 2807 West Magnolia Boulevard

-option 2 is slower, as it will take 10-12 working days at it's fastest (via air), or 8-12 weeks at it's slowest (via boat). but there are tons of options of where to buy and US prices are way, way cheaper. please inform me if you'll ever decide to use this option so that i'll be constantly checking the forwarder's site.
+option 2 is slower, as it will take 10-12 working days at it's fastest (via air), or 8-12 weeks at it's slowest (via boat). please inform me if you'll ever decide to use this option so that i'll be constantly checking the forwarder's site.

 thank you very much and merry christmas!